 Have you thought about what you need for your new puppy or dog?
-If you haven’t here is everything you need – plus a free downloadable PDF New Puppy Shopping Checklist ( + Extra Tips) to make it easy for you.
+If you haven’t, here is everything you will need – plus a free downloadable PDF New Puppy Shopping Checklist to make it easy for you.

 Pro tip: Putting a Blanket over the top of the crate gives them a more cozy and secure feeling.
 Also, be sure to read my post on the Best Crates.
 It goes into more detail about crates I recommend.

 Puppies and dogs love to get cozy and to have their own bedding.
 I recommend in the beginning to use some old blankets or towels during the potting training phase in their crate or this crate pad that is easy to wash and dry.
 You can also get a beautiful cozy dog bed to keep in your family room area – so the puppy can have a place of their own. (not just your couch)

-Pro tip: Stay away from beds with foam as they like to tear them apart.
+Pro tip: Stay away from beds with foam as they are likely to tear them apart.

 Pro tip: I would only let the puppy have the snuggle toy when they’re going to sleep in their crate, so they relate it to sleep time.

-Pro tip: Always check the first three ingredients to make sure there are no by-products in it.
+Pro tip: Always check the first three ingredients to make sure there are no by-products in the food.

 Pro tip: Also, a word of caution puppies are messy, so a good mat underneath the dishes helps keep things a little cleaner.

-Pro tip: For a comfortable collar fit, allow for two fingers of space between the collar and your puppies neck – use an adjustable soft collar.
+Pro tip: For a comfortable collar fit, allow for two fingers of space between the collar and your puppy’s neck – use an adjustable soft collar.